Medical Cannabis Practitioner Training Program

 Liz McDuffie has held the roles of Director and Instructor at MCC since 2006.
 As the Director, Ms. McDuffie is responsible for the development of the MCC educational program.
 Ms. McDuffie is also the Founder of Landmark Research Collective in Pasadena, California.
 The Collective is California’s first clinical teaching dispensary for Complementary and Alternative (CAM) Practitioners specializing in cannabis therapeutics.

 In 2018 the California Department of Social Services (CDSS) approved Ms. McDuffie’s Class on Senate Bill 94 “Retailer Licensing Exemption” for Licensees of Health Care Facilities.
 The Class is offered under the CDSS Continuing Education Program for Licensing Re-certification.

 Ms. McDuffie serves on the Advisory Board for the National Institute of Health (NIH) Study of Cannabis Use Among Adults in Los Angeles County.
-Ms. McDuffie additionally serves as a Software Producer for HIPAA Compliant electronic Medical Record Platforms for physicians and dispensary operators.

 Please complete the Application Form below.
 Application are reviewed by the Director and Applicants are scheduled for an Interview prior to starting the Program.

 These videos show Joseph Bekkedal, a Medical Cannabis Practitioner, at the Huntington Hospital in 2017.
 Joseph is demonstrating the dosing of a cannabis product and the application of a cannabis ointment on a patient recovering from knee surgery.
 The patient was approved by her primary care physician for the use of medical cannabis for pain management.
 The video shows nurses, who are responsible for the care of the patient, taking notes.